Virtual tour of factory

 Schaeffler develops and manufactures precision products for everything that moves – in machines, equipment, and vehicles as well as in aviation and aerospace applications – with its INA, LuK, and FAG brands.

 The globally active group of companies is a leading manufacturer of bearings worldwide and a renowned supplier to the automotive industry.
 The company generated sales of approximately 11.2 billion euros in 2013.
-With around 79,000 employees worldwide, Schaeffler is one of the largest German and European industrial companies in family ownership.
+With more than 80,000 employees worldwide, Schaeffler is one of the largest German and European industrial companies in family ownership.
 With approximately 170 locations in 49 countries, Schaeffler has a worldwide network of manufacturing locations, research and development facilities, sales companies, engineering offices, and training centers.

 For nearly five decades LuK has been supplying systems and components for the automotive drive train to customers around the world.
 Dr. Ing (E.h.)
 Georg Schaeffler and Dr. Wilhelm Schaeffler founded LuK in 1965 initially with the aim to provide diaphragm spring clutches for the successor of the VW Beetle.
 Today every third new car rolls out from the production line with a LuK clutch.
 The company is headquartered in Buhl / Germany.